-Gap Maryland Approved Program Completers are not clearly identified in the MLDS.
+5. Teacher candidates Gap Maryland Approved Program Completers are not clearly identified in the MLDS.
 Resolution MHEC revised how it collects data on Maryland Approved Program Completers.
 The new collection was piloted in 2018 and fully deployed in 2019.
+As of 2023-2024, Maryland community colleges that offer alternative education preparation programs (MAAPP) will now participate in MAPCS and include MAAPP students in the EIS data collection.
 Status Resolved